-A-16: Except as provided in this Q&A and in Q&A-17 through Q&A-23, the cost of coverage under all applicable employer-sponsored coverage must be included in the aggregate reportable cost.
-However, the following amounts are not included in the aggregate reportable cost and are not permitted to be reported under § 6051(a)(14):

-(1) the amount contributed to any Archer MSA (as defined in § 220(d)),

-(2) the amount contributed to any Health Savings Account (as defined in § 223(d)), and

-(3) the amount of any salary reduction election to a flexible spending arrangement (within the meaning of \$ 106(c)(2) and 125).

-Q-17: Is the cost of coverage under a multiemployer plan (as defined in § 54.4980B-2, Q&A-3) required to be included in the aggregate reportable cost reported on Form W-2?

-A-17: No. An employer that contributes to a multiemployer plan is not required to include the cost of coverage provided to an employee under that multiemployer plan in determining the aggregate reportable cost.
-If the only applicable employer-sponsored coverage provided to an employee is provided under a multiemployer plan, the employer is not required to report any amount under § 6051(a)(14) on the Form W-2 for that employee.

-Q-18: Is the cost of coverage under a Health Reimbursement Arrangement (HRA) required to be included in the aggregate reportable cost reported on Form W-2?

-A-18: No. An employer is not required to include the cost of coverage under an HRA in determining the aggregate reportable cost.
-If the only applicable employer-sponsored coverage provided to an employee is an HRA, the employer is not required to report any amount under § 6051(a)(14) on the Form W-2 for that employee.

-Q-19: If an employer offers a health flexible spending arrangement (health FSA) through a § 125 cafeteria plan, is the amount of the health FSA required to be included in the aggregate reportable cost reported on Form W-2?

-A-19: The amount of a health FSA for a cafeteria plan year equals the amount of salary reduction (as defined in Proposed Treas.
+- A-16: Except as provided in this Q&A and in Q&A-17 through Q&A-23, the cost of coverage under all applicable employer-sponsored coverage must be included in the aggregate reportable cost.
+However, the following amounts are not included in the aggregate reportable cost and are not reported under § 6051(a)(14)1: - (1) the amount contributed to any Archer MSA (as defined in § 220(d)), - (2) the amount contributed to any Health Savings Account (as defined in § 223(d)), and - (3) the amount of any salary reduction election to a health Flexible Spending Arrangement (FSA)(within the meaning of §§ 106(c)(2) and 125). - Q-17: Is the cost of coverage under a multiemployer plan (as defined in § 54.4980B-2, Q&A-3) required to be included in the aggregate reportable cost reported on Form W-2? - A-17: No. An employer that contributes to a multiemployer plan is not required to include the cost of coverage provided to an employee under that multiemployer plan in determining the aggregate reportable cost.
+If the only applicable employer-sponsored coverage provided to an employee is provided under a multiemployer plan, the employer is not required to report any amount under § 6051(a)(14) on the Form W-2 for that employee. - Q-18: Is the cost of coverage under a Health Reimbursement Arrangement (HRA) required to be included in the aggregate reportable cost reported on Form W-2? - A-18: No. An employer is not required to include the cost of coverage under an HRA in determining the aggregate reportable cost.
+If the only applicable employer-sponsored coverage provided to an employee is an HRA, the employer is not required to report any amount under § 6051(a)(14) on the Form W-2 for that employee. - Q-19: If an employer offers a health FSA through a § 125 cafeteria plan, is the amount of the health FSA required to be included in the aggregate reportable cost reported on Form W-2? - A-19: Yes, the amount of the health FSA is required to be included in the aggregate reportable cost reported on Form W-2, but only if the amount of the health FSA for the plan year exceeds the salary reduction elected by the employee for the plan year.
+The amount of a health FSA for a cafeteria plan year equals the amount of salary reduction (as defined in Proposed Treas.
 Reg. §1.125-1(r)) elected by the employee for the plan year, plus the amount of any optional employer flex credits (as defined under Proposed Treas.
-Reg. §1.125-5(b), expressed as a fixed amount, or as a formula such as matching salary reduction), that the employee elects to apply to the health FSA.
+Reg. §1.125-5(b)) that the employee elects to apply to the health FSA.
 In determining the aggregate reportable cost, the amount of the health FSA is reduced (but not below zero) by the employee's salary reduction election (see Q&A-16).

+1 Contributions to an Archer MSA are separately required to be reported on a Form W-2 under § 6051(a)(11), and contributions to a Health Savings Account are separately required to be reported on a Form W-2 under § 6051(a)(12).